Matt Christopher

-Life
+Early life and education

-Matthew Christopher was born in Bath, Pennsylvania, the oldest of nine children.
+Matthew Christopher was born in Bath, Pennsylvania and was the oldest of nine children.
 He was a gifted athlete as a child, excelling in nearly every sport he attempted, especially baseball and football, which he played in high school when the family moved to Ludlowville, New York.

 After graduating from high school in 1935, Christopher maintained his involvement in baseball, playing first in a semi-professional league in the mid-1930s before moving up to professional ball, playing third base for the Smith Falls Beavers of Ontario, Canada (an affiliate of the Class C Can-Am League).
 Despite having two hits and two RBIs in four at-bats in his first game, Christopher soon found that he could not hit minor-league pitching consistently and was cut from the team.
-Although he was offered a spot on the Brockport Blues in the same league, he decided that he was not good enough to play at that level and declined their offer.
-Christopher returned home to New York, where he played semi-professional ball until a knee injury shortly thereafter ended his career.
+Although he was offered a spot on the Brockport Blues in the same league, he declined their offer.
+Christopher returned home to New York, where he played semi-professional baseball until a knee injury ended his career.

-Christopher and Catherine M. Krupa (Cay) married on July 13, 1940 (five weeks before his 23rd birthday).
-Their son Martin, the first of four children, was born in 1942 or 1943.
+Christopher married Catherine M. Krupa (Cay) on July 13, 1940 and had four children together.
 Two works by Christopher were published in 1941, a one-act play and a detective story, for which he earned $5 and $50.
 He then worked full-time for National Cash Register in Ithaca, New York, and he retained a full-time job until he was financially able to retire and write full-time in 1963.